CheeseMan1213/IssueTrackingAppFrontend/README.md

 Once all three pieces are set up and at least partially running I’m sure there will still be some things you need to do, for example you will need to get the database URL and give that to the backend code because it will not be the same as mine, same for the Redis cache url.
 You will need to modify the backend access URL that the frontend has in the angular service file, because you will not have the same domain name as me.

 The next files that are worth paying attention to, are the Dockerfiles, the buildspec.yml files.
-These are locates at the root of the projects.
+These are located at the root of the projects.
 And, the Dockerrun.aws.json file -> located at “Elastic_Beanstalk_CLI_Root/Dockerrun.aws.json” inside the Infrastructure repo.
 The Dockerfiles are needed to build images that run containers.
 The buildspec.yml is the file that AWS CodeBuild uses in order to do this.
-Basically, AWS CodeBuild uses a specual purpose enviornment/OS to create images.
+Basically, AWS CodeBuild uses a special purpose enviornment/OS to create images.
 The buildspec.yml file tell this OS what to do and will need the Dockerfile too.
-And, the Dockerrun.aws.json is needed for Elastic Beanstalk Mutli-Container Docker.
+And, the Dockerrun.aws.json is needed for Elastic Beanstalk Multi-Container Docker.

 Now you probably have a ton of AWS resources built in your AWS account and it will be beneficial for you to be aware of them if for no other reason, so that way you can know why you were being charged some money if that begins to happen.
 Creating my env in your account will NOT keep you in the AWS Free Tier.